 Finally, we have limited control over how our waste is recycled.
 Many countries (including Australia and the US) ship a lot of their waste to less developed countries to “recycle”.

-This used to be China, where half of the world’s plastic was shipped since the 1990s until they declared “no” a couple of years ago, changing the course of the recycling industry forever.
+This used to be China, where half of the world’s plastic was shipped since the 1990s until they declared “no” recently, changing the course of the recycling industry forever.

 Even with good intentions when you dump the bottle in the recycling bin, a lot can go wrong along the global recycling supply chain.
 Assume your bottle even makes it into a ship.
 Now, it carries with it the carbon burden of the fuel burned to get to its destination.